Elephantine Island, Aswan

 The Panorama restaurant offers the best view in Aswan

 Good time to visit

 Average time to visit

 Egypt enjoys a mild climate, making it a good year round destination.
 However, temperatures increase as you travel due south.
 Cairo can be chilly between December and February, and very hot between June and September.
 But the heat in Egypt is made bearable by the northerly breeze that leads to a drop in temperature at night.
 Peak temperatures in Upper Egypt occur between May and October, and are accompanied by extremely low humidity.
 The best time to visit Cairo is in the cooler months between November and March

-Call us on to start planning your vacation to Movenpick Aswan or take a look at our itineraries to Aswan
+Call us on 020 3993 8476 to start planning your holiday to Movenpick Aswan or take a look at our itineraries to Egypt

 The Movenpick Resort Aswan is located on Elephantine Island in the middle of the Nile with excellent views of the river.
 It is well-situated for sightseeing but also perfect for relaxing by the pool.
 Arriving at the hotel by ferry adds to the adventure.